momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 ![EU ERFD logo](img/EU-ERFD-200.png)&emsp;![SNN logo](img/SNN-200.png)&emsp;![Kusama Treasury logo](img/kusama-treasury-200.png)

 We wish you an epic adventure ahead!
-If you should have questions please join our community and we’d be happy to help 🪐
+If you have questions please join our community and we’d be happy to help 🪐

 [Discord](https://discord.gg/6PH9nSu7UP)